 At our department, we work on the full spectrum of metabolic health, metabolic disease and complications thereof (Figure 1) and aim to attenuate their development (e.g. by lifestyle and nutritional or pharmacological interventions).
-In general, the overall theme of our research is to understand the transitions from metabolic healthy towards metabolic disorders and towards the development of complications, and to unravel the underlying mechanisms.
-All in order to investigate whether it is possible to prevent these transitions or intervene to reverse them.
+The overarching theme of our research is to understand and unravel the mechanisms of the transitions from a healthy state to metabolic disorders and ultimately to complications, in order to investigate whether it is possible to prevent these transitions or intervene to reverse them.
 An essential step in developing novel therapies is to demonstrate efficacy on key risk factors and/or disease endpoints in a preclinical setting before authorities allow testing of a novel therapy in humans (e.g. a clinical trial).
-Although in vitro models and in silico models are most helpful in studying parts of the Metabolic Syndrome, the complex organ-organ interactions that are intrinsic to metabolism and metabolic disorders make it currently unavoidable to use animal models to study the Metabolic Syndrome and develop new therapies.
-In the past 30 years, TNO has developed a broad portfolio of in vivo models that allow detailed analysis of different aspects of metabolic disorders.
+Although in vitro models and in silico models are most helpful in studying parts of the Metabolic Syndrome, the complex organ-organ interactions that are intrinsic to metabolism and metabolic disorders make it necessary to use animal models to study the Metabolic Syndrome and develop new therapies.
+Since our previous project proposal (AVD5010020172064), we have not modified our study design or general strategy, while with respect to reduction of discomfort our refinement several steps have been taken, especially for our nephropathy studies using KKAy mice (a.o. reduction of handling and measurements, improved housing on half-heated cages, improved handling using tubes, urine collection using labsand and improved skin and wound care), see also Appendix G, refinement.
+In comparison to 5 years ago, our research on organ-organ interaction has intensified and we obtained more knowledge on the underlying mechanisms of organs interacting with each other during metabolic overload.
+For example in one study the effects of an intervention on both gut permeability and NASH were tested, in another study the effects on both adipose tissue and liver/NASH were evaluated whereas in another example intervention on both NASH and atherosclerosis was explored.
+Related to this, we also observed an increased interest from nutrition/pharma companies to evaluate the effect of an intervention on multiple organs instead of focusing on one organ/disease.
+In addition, we deepened our research on the effects of metabolic overload in our models on microvascular disease in brain (brain structure, function) and neuroinflammation, while we have not worked on retinopathy.
+In the past 30-40 years, TNO has developed a broad portfolio of in vivo models that allow detailed analysis of different aspects of metabolic disorders.
 For instance, an extensive historical database of preclinical studies allows an evidence-based selection of a diet with optimal composition in combination with an optimal mouse strain to address a specific question.
-Through our portfolio, we support both the nutrition & pharmaceutical industry as well as academia and medical centers in the development of new therapy options.
-We strive to continuously incorporate new insights and technologies in our portfolio to offer the best possible preclinical research tools.
+During the last 5 years, we tested new interventions in our more established (atherosclerosis) models (Stokman et al., Liver Int.
+2020, PMID: 32841505; Pouwer et al., J Lipid Res.
+2020, PMID: 31843957; Keulen et al., PloS One.
+2019, PMID: 31461490; Schuster et al., Sci